 Au Pied de Cochon

-Chef Martin Picard is one of the leaders of Montréal's restaurant scene bringing diners, and other chefs, to a new appreciation of the bounty of local ingredients grown and produced in Québec.
+Chef Martin Picard is one of the leaders of Montréal's restaurant scene, introducing diners—and other chefs—to a new appreciation of the bounty of local ingredients grown and produced in Québec.
 (He is also a television celebrity both as the host of The Wild Chef on the Food Network in Canada and thanks to a visit by Anthony Bourdain on No Reservations.)
-His restaurant Au Pied de Cochon opened in 2001 in the Plateau-Mont-Royal neighborhood and continues to be an exceedingly popular and lively place.
-As its name implies, the menu is heavy on pork, as well as foie gras.
+His restaurant, Au Pied de Cochon, opened in 2001 in the Plateau Mont-Royal neighborhood, and it continues to be an exceedingly popular and lively place.
+As its name implies, the eatery has a menu that's heavy on pork, as well as foie gras.
 While it may not be the place to start a diet, you'll finish your meal satisfied.

 By John Newton, AFAR Contributor

 Poutine + Foie Gras